Trewaters/soar/README.md

 **Asana Postures**

-- Show Yoga postures and some details about the posture including names, description, etc.
+- View Yoga postures with details about the posture like name, description, etc.

 **Flow**

 - Series are multiple asanas done in order.
 Series are smaller pieces that combine to make a Full Sequences.
-- Practice series
+- View series
+- View sequences
-- Practice sequences.
+- Create series
-- Create series.
+- Create sequences

 **Meditaiton**